Energy direct debits help

-Paying by monthly direct debit cuts bills by up to 8%.
+Paying by monthly direct debit can cut bills by around £80/yr.
 Sounds good, and it is!
 Yet direct debits are based on an estimate of your usage.
-If that's wrong, you can be overpaying month after month.
+If that's wrong, you can end up overpaying month after month.

 The price of the energy

 Power costs are set by suppliers.
-Usually, they're a combination of a daily standing charge plus an additional amount based on energy used, which is measured in kilowatt hours.
+Usually, they're a combination of a daily standing charge plus an additional amount based on energy used, which is measured in kilowatt hours (kWh).

 After all's said and done, this is what your energy actually costs.
 The lower the rate and the less you use, the less you owe.